HL7/CDA-ccda/input/pagecontent/screeningandassessments.md

 The [Substance Use](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.1015/expansion) **SHOULD** be used with [Assessment Scale observation](StructureDefinition-AssessmentScaleObservation.html) without the Assessment Scale Supporting Observation to represent simple question and answer assesement questions such as, "How often do you have a drink containing alcohol" or "How often have you used any prescription medications just for the feeling, more than prescribed or that were not prescribed for you in past 12 months (TAPS)"

+The [Drug Misuse](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.707/expansion) **SHOULD** be used with [Problem Observation](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.707/expansion)at Observation.value or with [Social History Observation](StructureDefinition-SocialHistoryObservation)at Observation.value
+to represent conclusions or diagnoses pertaining to drug misuse or abuse.

 #### Physical Activity